helping families across Canada

 Looking ahead to the next 12 months Furniture Bank intends to:

-• Increase the number of clients who report an improved quality of life to 4,000
+• In the GTA we aim to provide Homing solutions to 4000 families who report an improved quality of life to 4,000

 • Ensure 85% of participants in the Leg Up program secure employment within or outside Furniture Bank after six months of completing the program